Is Activia Yogurt Good for You? What to Know Before You Buy

 • Is Activia yogurt good for weight loss?

-It’s a helpful tool in a healthy diet, especially low-fat versions, but it won’t cause weight loss on its own.
+It can be a reasonable option in a balanced diet, but it does not cause weight loss on its own.

 Is Activia Safe for Everyone?